akashrajguru/k8s-rbac/README.md

 3. Use private key to generate a certificate
    1. `$ openssl req -new -key keys/jdoe.key  -out keys/jdoe.csr -subj "/CN=jdoe/O=devs"`
    2. CN is the username and O represents organization.
-4. Final certificate wiil be creates using Cluster's certificate authotiry (CA).
+4. Final certificate wil be creates using Cluster's certificate authotiry (CA).
 It is responsible for approving the request and generating the necessoury certificate for user to access the cluster.
 5. If you are uisng Minikube the authority is already produced for user as part of cluster creation.
 It should be in direcory called .minikube in linux home folder.
    1. `$ ls -1 ~/.minikube/ca.*`
    2. Output